 On submission of the completed application form (including risk management plan) and application fee, your application will be allocated to an Environmental Health Officer who will assess your proposal.
-The assessing officer will refer the application to other departments within the Shire to obtain comments and proposed conditions that may be applied to an approval, a final decision on the application will be made during a Development Compliance meeting.
+The assessing officer will refer the application to other departments within the Shire to obtain comments and proposed conditions that may be applied to an approval.
+A final decision on the application will be made during a Development Compliance meeting.

 An inspection of all food stalls and vehicles will be carried out to determine compliance with the relevant health regulations and conditions.
-Where an applicant proposes to trade in a location which is on or abuts land which is not local government property, but which is under the control of a public authority (i.e. Main Roads WA), it will be necessary to obtain comments/approval from the authority.
+Where an applicant proposes to trade in a location that is on or abuts land that is not local government property, but is under the control of a public authority (i.e. Main Roads WA), it will be necessary to obtain comments/approval from the authority.
 If the application is proposed to trade on private property it will be required to gain approval from the land owner prior to submission of the application (note planning approval may also be required).

 Once approval has been granted, you will be required to pay the applicable fees prior to the commencement of operations.